BalistiK-25/s5LanguageTool/README.md

     position    = GetPosition("position")
 })

-LanguageTool.StartBriefing(briefing)
+StartBriefing(briefing)
 ```
 Now we would have the same title for "de" and "en" (and also "fr") and our own title for "pl".
 For "de", "en" and "pl" we would therefore have a different text and for "fr" an error message as text.

-It is also very important to **replace the call StartBriefing to LanguageTool.StartBriefing before adjusting the briefing pages**.
+It is also very important to **initialise the LanguageTool before adding tables as title and text**.
 Otherwise you will quickly run into an error that can only be solved by Alt+F4 the game, since the regular StartBriefing can't handle tables for their text and title.
-The Briefing page would just get stuck and this point.
+The Briefing page would just get stuck at this point.

 If we want to create multiple-choice briefings we must replace the firstText and secondText of the mc-table with the same principle:
 ```